 Healthy Pupil Capital Fund 2018

-£100m of revenue generated from the Soft Drinks Industry Levy will be provided in 2018-19 for the HPCF.
+£100m of revenue generated from the Soft Drinks Industry Levy was provided in 2018-19 for the HPCF.

-This fund is intended to improve children’s and young people’s physical and mental health by improving and increasing availability to facilities for physical activity, healthy eating, mental health and wellbeing and medical conditions.
+This fund was to improve children’s and young people’s physical and mental health by improving and increasing availability to facilities for physical activity, healthy eating, mental health and wellbeing and medical conditions.

 Some suggestions for Wiltshire schools

 Refurbishment of dining spaces, to include seating and tables

 What works well - The School Food Plan - making lunchtimes a positive social experience

 Creation or renovation of garden spaces for growing produce

 Advice from The RHS campaign for School Gardening